gragusa/CovarianceMatrices.jl/README.md

 stderror(QuadraticSpectralKernel{NeweyWest}(), lm1, prewhite = false)
 ```

-Sometime is useful to access the bandwidth selected by the automatic procedures.
+Sometimes is useful to access the bandwidth selected by the automatic procedures.
 This can be done using the `optimalbandwidth` method
 ```julia
 optimalbandwidth(QuadraticSpectralKernel{NeweyWest}(), lm1; prewhite = false)
 optimalbandwidth(QuadraticSpectralKernel{Andrews}(), lm1; prewhite = false)